 Which is Best?

 With all the context for the types of translations of the Bible that are available, we may be left asking, "Which is the best Bible translation?"
-The truth is that there isn't one "best" translation.
-Which translation you prefer will depend heavily on your study needs, your familiarity with scripture, and personal preference (see best Bible studies for men and women alike).
+The truth is that there isn't one "best" literal translation.
+Which english translation you prefer will depend heavily on your Bible study needs, your familiarity with holy scripture, and personal preference (see best Bible studies for men and women alike).
 The most important thing is that you find a Bible that encourages you to be actively in the Word.
 If you're unsure which translation or translation type will be the best fit for you, try a few out!
 Read the King James Version (KJV) or the New Living Translation (NLT) or the English Standard Version (ESV).
 Figure out what you like and what you don't!

-No matter which translation of the Bible you prefer to read, studying the Bible is an essential component of a life of faith.
+No matter which literal translation of the Bible you prefer to read, studying the Bible is an essential component of a life of faith.
 We study scripture in order to draw closer to God as well as to learn how to live better.
 Anytime we engage with the Bible, we have an opportunity to see and hear how God is speaking to us and moving in our lives.
 Choosing the best Bible translation for you is just the first step towards engaging with God's word every day.
 If you're looking for Bible, take a look at Alabaster’s beautifully designed collection of Bibles, written in the New Living Translation, to help you along your journey.